 Relatively Easier Content Creation Process

-While it’s an advantage, you are not required to have great photography, editing, and even fashion skills that’s critical on Instagram.
+While it’s an advantage, you are not required to have the great photography, editing, and even fashion skills that are critical on Instagram.
 Because TikTok videos are short and fast-paced, consumption also happens quickly.

 Users only need a few minutes to create a TikTok video that has the potential of going viral and reaching thousands, if not millions, of people in a matter of weeks or even days.